The Drive of Life

 The Drive of Life (歲月風雲 (岁月风云, Suìyuè Fēngyún)) is a 2007 grand production drama by TVB and CCTV as a joint production.
 It was specially filmed to celebrate the 10th Anniversary of the handover of Hong Kong back to China from Britain during the period of 1997-2007.

 The theme of the series revolves around the automobile industry in China.
 Told in flashback from 1994, the ups and downs and transformations that Hong Kong has been experiencing before and after the transfer of sovereignty over Hong Kong is used as a narrative device.
 The series was filmed in Hong Kong, Beijing, Ningbo and Vancouver from early October 2006 until May 2007.
 The automobiles featured in the series are from Geely Automobile, as a fictional brand name "Hua-Zhe".
 This stars "TVB Best Actress" winners Charmaine Sheh, Jessica Hsuan, Myolie Wu and Sheren Tang who won their respective "Best Actress" awards in 2006/2014, 1999, 2011, and 2009/2010.

 Astro On Demand, Astro's video on demand service, starts with the series premiere.

 Synopsis

 Wah Man-hon, Wah Man-hung and Wah Man-shek were all born in Beijing.
 As a result of the massive political upheaval and the profound misunderstanding among them, the three brothers have fallen out and now live separately in Hong Kong, Beijing and Vancouver respectively.

 Man-hon's business goes down the pan in the aftermath of the Asian Financial Crisis.
 The only saving grace is that members of the Wah family from around the world, including Man-hon's son Wah Chun-bong and Hung's son Wah Chun-man, can finally put their prejudice aside and become reconciled with one another.
 To realize the century-old dream of the family, they decide to work together to develop the local automobile industry.

-After ten years of struggle, the Wahs have established its own brand of automobile – a brand the whole Chinese nation is proud of.
-They make a significant and ongoing contribution to China's automobile industry for they believe that only cars of our own will take us to a better future.